Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 15. Next, I am going to create a new VM called Web-1 in Azure

-16. Then, After I am connected to the **Jump-Box-Provisioner**, in its Ansible container, I am going to create a **new SSH key** and then I will paste this SSH key in Azure for the Web-1 VM so that now this Vm can only be accessed from within Ansible container in the Jump-Box-Provisional
+16. Then, After I am connected to the **Jump-Box-Provisioner**, in its Ansible container, I am going to create a **new SSH key** and then I will paste this SSH key in Azure for the Web-1 VM so that now this VM can only be accessed from within Ansible container in the Jump-Box-Provisional.
+This adds an extra layer of security.

+17. Connect with the Web-1 VM using the ansible in Jump-Box-Provisioner using  `ssh admin@jump-box-ip`.
+Recap: May need:  `sudo apt install docker.io`, `sudo docker pull cyberxsecurity/ansible` and switch to root user `sudo su`, `docker run -ti cyberxsecurity/ansible:latest bash` or  `docker run -it cyberxsecurity/ansible /bin/bash`  and then `exit` to leave.
+Selecting bash opens terminal and give you an opportunity to create a key in the container

-17. `docker run -it cyberxsecurity/ansible /bin/bash` to open powershell inside the ansible container after connecting to Web-1
+17. `docker run -it cyberxsecurity/ansible /bin/bash` to create + open powershell inside the ansible container after connecting to Web-1.
+Notice that I used `run` here instead of `start` because run also installs the container.
+I may have to pull it first, then this image will be installed by run

 18. Create a new SSH key inside the Ansible container that is now inside Web-1, copy this key and then update it.